magepal/magento2-gmail-smtp-app/README.md

 All you need is either a (i) free Gmail account, (ii) paid Google Apps account or any other SMTP service (i.e Amazon Simple Email Service / Amazon SES, Microsoft Office365).
 Learn more about our [custom SMTP](https://www.magepal.com/magento2/extensions/custom-smtp.html?utm_source=Custom%20SMTP&utm_medium=GitHub%20Learn%20More) extension.

 ### Benefits of using Gmail SMTP
-Since Google's SMTP server does not use Port 25, you'll reduce the probability that an ISP might block your email or flag it as SPAM.
+Since Google's, Gmail and G Suite SMTP server does not use Port 25, you'll reduce the probability that an ISP might block your email or flag it as SPAM.
 Also all your emails sent from Magento will be searchable and backed-up in your email account on Google's servers.

 ### Features
 * Send email through virtually any external SMTP server from your Magento store